-Based on the current library of assets available from Envato Elements, this service comes highly recommended for anyone who needs a steady stream of graphics, templates, mockups, and a wide range of other visual content at an affordable price.
+Based on the current library of assets available from Envato Elements, this service comes highly recommended for anyone who needs a steady stream of WordPress themes, plugin, graphics, templates, mockups, and a wide range of other visual content at an affordable price.
 As you can continue to use any items you’ve downloaded and registered after your subscription has ended, even if you only need a handful of items for a project, Envato Elements is still a great value proposition.

 - A wide range of different types of items.

 - User-friendly interface and member dashboard.

 - Continue to use assets after ending subscription.